carljohnsen/duplicati-blogpost/WIP-sqlite/benchmark/README.md

 # Running the Duplicati comparisons

-To compare the performance of Duplicati with different SQLite backends, you can use the `run_duplicati.sh` script on Mac/Linux or `run_duplicati.bat` on Windows.
+To compare the performance of Duplicati with different SQLite backends, you can use the `run_duplicati.sh` script on Mac/Linux or `run_duplicati.ps1` on Windows.
 This will run Duplicati with both the old and new SQLite backends and generate log file summaries for later analysis.

 ```sh
 ./run_duplicati.sh